 This level continues with emphasis on the development of the student's conversational skills.
 Oral presentations and increased oral proficiency are required.
 Students are given the opportunity to utilize the language in depth, both in and outside of the classroom.
-An optional trip to visit and experience family life in another country may be offered at this level (typically, Spain trips are offered even years and French trips on odd years).
+An optional trip to visit and experience family life in another country may be offered at this level.